Brought in by Westminster City Council — Portals Open: 1st October 2025 - Deadline 24th November

 What’s Next?

-We’ll be reaching out to all GLP landlord clients over the coming weeks to walk you through next steps — well before the application window opens on 1st October 2025.
+We’ll be reaching out to all GLP landlord clients over the coming weeks to walk you through next steps — when the application window opens on the 1st October, we will share any further details on what is needed to complete this.

 Whether you rent out a single flat or manage a full portfolio, early action is key.
 This is a major legal change — and we’re here to ensure you stay fully compliant and stress-free.